4GeeksAcademy/machine-learning-content/06-ml_algos/unsupervised-learning.md

 **To achieve good clustering, you need to:**

--Choose the right distance metric.
+- Choose the right distance metric.

--Have good intuition behind your data.
+- Have good intuition behind your data.

 ### K-MEANS